Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 $ git commit -m "your comment"
 ```

-- Push the last changes in the local `Repository` to the `Remote Repository` in github.
+- Push the last changes in the `Local Repository` to the `Remote Repository` in github.

 ```bash